 The Dead Sea

-The next time you want to buy products boasting Dead Sea salts as amongst their ingredients, you may want to think twice—an increase in demand for these products, and use of the Dead Sea for its purported healing powers—is among the reasons it's diminishing at an alarming rate.
+The next time you want to buy products boasting Dead Sea salts as among their ingredients, you may want to think twice.
+An increase in demand for these products and the use of the Dead Sea for its purported healing powers are among the reasons it's diminishing at an alarming rate.
 (The biggest culprit, however, is diversion of the Jordan River.)
-You can see a pretty dramatic map of this depletion since the 1970's here.
-Sinkholes have also become a huge problem for the Dead Sea area—in 1996, there were 200 whereas today, there are over 5,000.
-Jordan is working on a project that will link the Red Sea with the Dead Sea and in doing so save the latter, but some scientists say that this scenario will have dire consequences for the environment.
+You can see a pretty dramatic map of this depletion since the 1970s here.
+Sinkholes have also become a huge problem for the Dead Sea area—in 1996 there were 200, whereas today there are more than 5,000.
+Jordan is working on a project that will link the Red Sea with the Dead Sea and in doing so save the latter, but some scientists say this scenario will have dire consequences for the environment.
 As such, we suggest you see the sea sooner rather than later.

 The Galápagos Islands

-92% of the mammals on Madagascar exist nowhere else in the world, and many of them are now facing extinction due to deforestation—since 1950, 40-50% of the forest has been lost.
-Nearly a hundred species are endangered or critically endangered, including several types of lemurs.
+92% of the mammals on Madagascar exist nowhere else in the world, and many of them face extinction due to deforestation—since 1950, 40 to 50% of the forest has been lost.
+Nearly 100 species are endangered or critically endangered, including several types of lemurs.
 If you love the little guys as much as we do and are therefore distressed by this information, you can donate to their preservation here.